Autism Training Curriculums -

 Ski Patrol

-Autism training for ski patrol members is an essential component of providing inclusive and safe outdoor experiences.
-This presentation equips ski patrollers with the tools to gain trust and cooperation when supporting individuals on the autism spectrum.
-They will learn how to conduct ‘hands-off’ pain assessments, attend to those who don’t want to be touched, and de-escalate adverse situations.
+Autism training for ski patrol members is an essential part of providing inclusive and safe outdoor experiences.
+This program equips ski patrollers with the tools to gain trust and cooperation when supporting individuals on the autism spectrum.
+Participants will learn ‘hands-off’ pain assessments, support for those who prefer minimal physical contact, and strategies to de-escalate challenging situations.

 • Autism training for Scouts